RogerFarrell/blog/content/Christians die for the sins of the world.md

 ---
 title: Christians die for the sins of the world
-description: Christ is the typological blueprint for creation, the *Logos*.
-By extension, the identities of everything in the world are typological refractions of Christ's identity.
-However, man is uniquely endowed…
+description: The following excerpt from Colossians 1 illuminates the way in which Christ saves the world through His body.…
 tags:
   - theology
 date: 2024-04-14